02.03.22 | Leader Development, Advocacy and Action, Racial Justice

 This course has self-directed (asynchronous) content and activities as well as facilitated zoom (synchronous) conversations.
 Excluding the weeks for the Orientation and Celebrations & Next Steps Meetings, the course content is designed to run for 6 weeks.
 The purpose of our facilitated zoom time is to provide you with the opportunity to practice, connect, debrief, and go deeper in your learning with other sojourners.
 Each week will look a bit different depending on the topic of the week, but the essence and purpose of these live sessions remain the same: to learn and grow together in community.

-Facilitated Zoom Sessions (accessed through Assembly) are held on the following dates from 7-8:30 PM ET:
+Facilitated Zoom Sessions (accessed through Assembly) are held on Thursday's from 7-8:30 PM ET.
+New dates will be announced soon.

-The time commitment is approximately 75 minutes per week.
-Self-directed content is designed to take about 75 minutes of your time and can be done as desired before each Zoom discussion session.
+The time commitment is approximately 3 hours per week.
+Self-directed content on the Assembly learning platform is designed to take about 75 - 90 minutes of your time and can be done as desired before each Zoom discussion session.
 This content includes a 2.5 minute daily podcast to deepen each weekly practice.
-Facilitated Zoom Sessions are 75 minutes.
+Facilitated Zoom Sessions are 90 minutes.

 What are IDEA practices?